marbug/docker/official/get-started/swarms/README.md

 ## Set up your swarm ##

 A swarm is made up of multiple nodes, which can be either physical or virtual machines.
 The basic concept is simple enough: run **docker swarm init** to enable swarm mode and make your current machine a swarm manager, then run **docker swarm join** on other machines to have them join the swarm as workers.
-Choose a tab below to see how this plays out in various contexts.
+Choose a section below to see how this plays out in various contexts.
 We’ll use VMs to quickly create a two-machine cluster and turn it into a swarm.

 ## Create a cluster ##

+### Local VMs (Mac, Linux, Windows 7 and 8) ###

+#### VMS ON YOUR LOCAL MACHINE (MAC, LINUX, WINDOWS 7 AND 8) ####

+First, you’ll need a hypervisor that can create virtual machines (VMs), so [install Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your machine’s OS.

+**Note:** If you are on a Windows system that has Hyper-V installed, such as Windows 10, there is no need to install VirtualBox and you should use Hyper-V instead.
+View the instructions for Hyper-V systems below.
+If you are using Docker Toolbox, you should already have VirtualBox installed as part of it, so you are good to go.

+Now, create a couple of VMs using **docker-machine**, using the VirtualBox driver:

+    docker-machine create --driver virtualbox myvm1
+    docker-machine create --driver virtualbox myvm2

+### Local VMs (Windows 10/Hyper-V) ###

+#### VMS ON YOUR LOCAL MACHINE (WINDOWS 10) ####

+First, quickly create a virtual switch for your virtual machines (VMs) to share, so they will be able to connect to each other.

+    1. Launch Hyper-V Manager
+    2. Click **Virtual Switch Manager** in the right-hand menu
+    3. Click **Create Virtual Switch** of type **External**
+    4. Give it the name **myswitch**, and check the box to share your host machine’s active network adapter

+Now, create a couple of VMs using our node management tool, **docker-machine**:

+    docker-machine create -d hyperv --hyperv-virtual-switch "myswitch" myvm1 docker-machine create -d hyperv --hyperv-virtual-switch "myswitch" myvm2

+### LIST THE VMS AND GET THEIR IP ADDRESSES ###

+You now have two VMs created, named **myvm1** and **myvm2**.

+Use this command to list the machines and get their IP addresses.

+    docker-machine ls

+Here is example output from this command.

+    NAME    ACTIVE   DRIVER       STATE     URL                         SWARM   DOCKER        ERRORS myvm1   -        virtualbox   Running   tcp://192.168.99.100:2376           v17.06.2-ce
+    myvm2   -        virtualbox   Running   tcp://192.168.99.101:2376           v17.06.2-ce

+### INITIALIZE THE SWARM AND ADD NODES ###

 TODO